 Mix until well combined and smooth.

-Stir in 2 cups coarsely chopped pecans until evenly mixed.
+Fold in 2 cups coarsely chopped pecans into the filling.

-Spray the top crust with butter-flavor cooking spray.
+Spritz the top crust with butter-flavored cooking spray.

 Shake off the excess flour, and transfer to a parchment lined baking tray to bake again;Repeat the above steps if making multiple batches, as you can only fit a limited number of tyropites in the baking tray to align them: Step 5: Final Baking and Serving